southrivertech/titansftp.pub/cloud-marketplace/linux-x64/tncucm/gettingstarted.md

 - Many more features are available, see the Titan Admin Users Guide from the Help menu in the Admin Console.

-## Configure Titan for External access

-The Test Server instance has been preconfigured for local access.
-You can access the server using the Localhost, or the VN's IP address.
-SFTP services are available on port 2200.
-Once you have performed initial testing using the internal access points and the default 'test' username, you are ready to configure the system for access from the outside.

-1. Expand the Titan SFTP Domains node in the tree, and then expand the Default Server Server Instance.
-2. Select the Users node from the tree, click the “+” icon on the right hand side to create a new user.
-Follow the New User Wizard to add a new user to the system.

-   > NOTE: once you create a new user, it is recommended that the test user account is disabled and/or deleted for security purposes.
-   >
-3. Select the Services node located in the tree just below the Default Server node.
-Along the right side of the screen will be the list of services.
-Select "SSH/SFTP".
-Using the Host Key Management utility, create a new distinct host key for your new server.
-While Titan comes pre-configured with a stock host key, this key is for testing only and should never be used in a production environment.
-Once you have the new key created, delete the test key.

-At this point, the general configurations are complete and the test user should be able to login using any industry standard SFTP client.
-Please see the Titan help file for any specific settings/configuration requirements as well as how to use the new server creation wizard to generate a new, customer specific server instance.

 ## Configuring Cisco CUCM Backup Services

 Once you have your Titan SFTP Server – CUCM Edition up and running with a new Server Host Key and a new Titan Username, you are ready to configure your CUCM Backup Service to back your Cisco devices up to the Titan server.